sruthiroyal28/PES2UG21CS568_571_589_620_Microservices_communication_using_RabbitMQ/README.md

 # Inventory Management System
 Inventory management system using producer-consumer microservice architecture.
-We are using rabbitMQ for communication between microservices.
+We are using rabbitMQ for communication between microservices